Despite a stumble, Sha'Carri makes the 100-meter final at world championships

 She made it and reached the eight-woman final with a wild-card — the same way she qualified two years ago when she won the world title in Budapest.
 In the final that year, she ran out of Lane 9 and beat everyone.

+The best theatre there was the heat involving Thompson and Bednarek.
+With the American pushing hard to the line, Thompson turned to him with a look of “What are you doing?” and Bednarek stared right back.
+The race was declared a dead heat at 9.844 seconds each.

+For Richardson, the task could be tougher this time than it was in Budapest in 2023.
+Then, she walked in with a 10.71 under her belt, this year, she hasn't cracked 11 seconds.

-This time, the task could be tougher.
-Richardson's 11.00 was her season best.
-That's .27 seconds slower than Melissa Jefferson-Wooden who posted the fastest semifinal time.
+Her 11.00 in the semifinal was .27 seconds slower than Melissa Jefferson-Wooden who posted the fastest time of the three races.
 Tina Clayton finished .17 seconds behind her.

 AP Olympics: https://apnews.com/hub/2024-paris-olympic-games